Summer Flute Master Classes with Barbara Hopkins

-Master classes for the Emerging Flutist will engage flutists to think beyond the rote and technical aspects of flute playing.
+Master classes for the flutist will engage flutists to think beyond the technical aspects of flute playing.
 This week of intensive training will provide flute students with the opportunity to gain performance experience, study with a professional solo, chamber, and orchestral artist, and learn alongside their peers in a supportive and encouraging environment.
-Each day will include a group stretch, warm-up, flute ensemble rehearsal and flute repertoire study.
-In addition, this set of masterclasses will feature a rotating daily schedule of 30 minute blocks, including clinics on topics important to you–from tips and techniques of tuning to how to present yourself at an audition.
-This week will bring your musicianship to the next level.
+Each day will include a group stretch, warm-up, flute ensemble rehearsal, and flute repertoire study.
+In addition, this set of master classes will feature a rotating daily schedule of 30 minute blocks, including clinics on topics important to you, from tips and techniques of tuning to how to present yourself at an audition.
+This master class will bring your musicianship to the next level.

 Program Clinic Highlights for High School and Middle School Flutists:

 - The Art and Technique of Practice and Performance

 - Your Best Flute: A Guide to the Flute Market

 - Flute tuning: From Basics to Extended Techniques